martno/exprec/README.md

     # YOUR CODE HERE
 ```

-All output in this with statement will be logged to a file which can later be accessed in the dashboard (see below).
-Also, all python code and installed packages are recorded as well.
+All output within this `with` statement will be logged, which can later be accessed in the dashboard (see below).
+All python code and installed packages are recorded as well.

 ### Dashboard